Company: nDreams

 Synapse is a action FPS on the PlayStation VR2, featuring intense gun combat evolved with the players had telekinetic powers.
 The stylised visuals meant there was a lot of freedom from the audio, and I wanted the soundscape to have an unsettling edge around ever element.
 The game is primarily set inside the mind of a character so each sound could be a little ethereal, but also had to remain grounded and functional from a player perspective. remain grounded in some kind of reality.

 The player could utilise telekinetic powers to during combat, which means picking up, throwing and exploding enemies and environment objects all with minimal visual feedback.
 I wanted it to provide satisfying feedback, while remaining within that ethereal space.
-Sound design wise it feels like the powers are eminating from your own mind, while the implementation uses distance, height and a telekinetic strength to provide the feedback.
-This video details some of that implementation.
+Sound design wise it feels like the powers are eminating from your own mind.
+Within Wwise, the implementation utilises the distance, height and pull strength of the effect to alter the sound based on the players input.
+The video below details some of that implementation.